sipcentric/node-pbx-client/README.md

 });
 ```

 There are further examples in the `examples/` directory.
 To try them, just clone the project, run an install in the project root, then again in the directory of the example you want to run.
-Finally, run `npm start` and the example will run.
+Finally, run `npm start` in the example directory and the example will run.

+### Interacting with the PBX REST API

 #### Get all customers a user has access to